ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 In addition to the above, Conditional Access policies should be enforced requiring external individuals to use MFA, block legacy authentication, and block from disallowed locations.

-##### Conditional Access Policies for all agencies and implementation types
+Table 30 describes the minimal conditional access policies that should be applied by the partner agency for all agencies and implementation types.

-The following table describes the minimal conditional access policies that should be applied by the partner agency for all agencies and implementation types.
+Table 30 Conditional Access Policies for all agencies and implementation types

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Conditional Access Policies | **BLOCK - Legacy Authentication**:<br>This global policy blocks all connections from unsecure legacy protocols like ActiveSync, IMAP, PO3, etc.<br>**BLOCK - Countries not Allowed:**<br>This global policy blocks all connections from countries not in the Allowed countries whitelist. | Minimises the risk of the user in the partner organisation using credentials that have been compromised.

-##### Azure AD design decisions in relation to inter-Agency collaboration for all agencies and implementation types
+Table 31 Azure AD design decisions in relation to inter-Agency collaboration for all agencies and implementation types

 Decision Point | Design Decision | Justification
 --- | --- | ---